Thalos12/game_core/README.md

 Weapon stats are NAME, KIND, DESCRIPTION and damage modifiers for pierce, slash, magic and ranged attacks.
-Armor stats are NAME, KIND, DESCRIPTION and damage reducers for pierce, slash, magic and ranged attacks
+Armor stats are NAME, KIND, DESCRIPTION and damage reducers for pierce, slash, magic and ranged attacks.
 More features will be available in the future, such as skills.
-Probably another kind of attack, smash, will be added
+Probably another kind of attack, smash, will be added.

 # Main menu